Would this works as a transition for the 21st century ?

 Why?

+Since factories are workers managed, we could expect that the less desirable position will be the most remunerated or that different person will occupy those from a day to an other.
 And I primarly want to work and get an income, I need to work first of all, so moving and moving without working enough is pretty prejudiciablel.
 Even if so, Geographic constraints (I mean mobility) would ensure that people won't go everywhere and anywhere to find the perfect position.

-2) Although I do not consider post-revolutionnary Soviet Union as a leftist thing, I recognize that they tried to run a socialized agriculture.
+1) Strong and hard-to-fight political opposition, as said above 2) Although I do not consider post-revolutionnary Soviet Union as a leftist thing, I recognize that they tried to run a socialized agriculture.
 There, state farms were the less efficient, coop farms were slighty less inefficient, and private plots produced most of the food.
 And that situation was the same in all eastern bloc countries (except for Poland, which kept 85% of its land privately owned if I good remember).Even the big cereal-specialized and overmechanized sovkhozes in south and central Russia were incredibly less productive, not only compared to their porkistic counterparts in the american Midwest, but also compared to any other type of soviet farms !
 You would believe a huge, heavy equiped, uniform farm whose the sole duty is the produce the same kind of cereal on a wide plot must be as efficient while being run by a capitalist than while being run for the sake of collectivity.
 But apparently no …

 Maybe there is an other alternative to private ownership of land than state-ownership of land ?
 But I have difficulty to see what it could be